Artichoke: Culinary

 In Italy, artichoke hearts in oil are the usual vegetable for the "spring" section of the "four seasons" pizza (alongside tomatoes and basil for summer, mushrooms for autumn, and prosciutto and olives for winter).

 A recipe well known in Rome is Jewish-style artichokes, which are deep-fried whole.
 The softer parts of artichokes are also eaten raw, one leaf at a time dipped in vinegar and olive oil, or thinly sliced and dressed with lemon and olive oil.

 There are many stuffed artichoke recipes.
-A common Italian stuffing uses a mixture of bread crumbs, garlic, oregano, parsley, grated cheese, and prosciutto or sausage.
+A common Italian stuffing uses a mixture of bread crumbs, garlic, oregano, parsley, grated cheese, prosciutto, and sausage.
 A bit of the mixture is then pushed into the spaces at the base of each leaf and into the center before boiling or steaming.

 In Spain, younger, smaller, and more tender artichokes are used.
 They can be sprinkled with olive oil and left in hot ashes in a barbecue, sautéed in olive oil with garlic, with rice as a paella, or sautéed and combined with eggs in a tortilla (frittata).

-Often cited is the Greek anginares alla Polita ("artichokes city-style", referring to the city of Constantinople), a hearty, savory stew made with artichoke hearts, potatoes, and carrots, and flavored with onion, lemon, and dill.
+The Greek anginares alla Polita ("artichokes city-style", referring to the city of Constantinople) is a hearty, savory stew made with artichoke hearts, potatoes, and carrots, and is flavored with onion, lemon, and dill.
 The island of Tinos, or the villages of Iria and Kantia in the Peloponnese, still very much celebrate their local production, including with a day of the artichoke or an artichoke festival.

 Artichokes may also be prepared by completely breaking off all of the leaves, leaving the bare heart.
-The leaves are steamed to soften the fleshy base part of each leaf to be used as the basis for any number of side dishes or appetizing dips, or the fleshy part is left attached to the heart, while the upper parts of the leaves are discarded.
+The leaves then are steamed to soften the fleshy base part of each leaf to be used as the basis for any number of side dishes or appetizing dips, or the fleshy part is left attached to the heart, while the upper parts of the leaves are discarded.
 The remaining concave-shaped heart is often filled with meat, then fried or baked in a savory sauce.
-Canned or frozen artichoke hearts are a time-saving substitute, though the consistency and stronger flavor of fresh hearts, when available, is often preferred.
+Canned or frozen artichoke hearts are a time-saving substitute, although the consistency and stronger flavor of fresh hearts, when available, is often preferred.
 Deep-fried artichoke hearts are eaten in coastal areas of California.
+Canned artichoke bottoms with absolutely no leaves are sold as a delicacy.

-Throughout North Africa, the Middle East, Turkey, and Armenia, ground lamb is a favorite filling for stuffed artichoke hearts.
+Throughout North Africa, the Middle East, Turkey, and Armenia, ground lamb is a favorite filling for stuffed artichoke hearts or bottoms.
 Spices reflect the local cuisine of each country.
 In Lebanon, for example, the typical filling would include lamb, onion, tomato, pinenuts, raisins, parsley, dill, mint, black pepper, and allspice.
 A popular Turkish vegetarian variety uses only onion, carrot, green peas, and salt.
 Artichokes are often prepared with white sauces or other kinds of sauces.